tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/网络与安全/访问管理/控制台示例_intl_en.md

 This document provides examples about how to grant a user permissions to view and use specific resources in the TencentDB console by using a CAM policy.

 ## Full Access Policy for TencentDB
-To grant a user permissions to create and manage TencentDB instances, implement the QcloudCDBFullAccess policy for the user.
+To grant a user permissions to create and manage TencentDB instances, you can implement the QcloudCDBFullAccess policy for the user.

 Log in to the [CAM console](https://console.cloud.tencent.com/cam/policy), select **Policies** on the left sidebar, and search QcloudCDBFullAccess in the upper right corner.
 ![](https://main.qcloudimg.com/raw/5ec89e71595a5edd3e7f723a19c01a6a.png)